 Haddington and Lammermuir area

-Haddington Community Council have secured funding to support local families who are experiencing difficulties during the pandemic; they have set up the HCC food voucher and clothing grant scheme for local families.
+- Haddington Community Council still has funding available for clothing grants to support local families experiencing financial difficulties.
 Referrals should be made by professionals working with individuals/families.
-For a referral form and more information please call 07483 911391 or email email@example.com
+For a referral form and more information please call 07483 911391 or email firstname.lastname@example.org

-The Lammermuir Larder started in February 2021.
-The food initiative is based in Haddington and run by local community volunteers.
-The Lammermuir Larder is available to anyone who finds themselves in need of emergency food and support.
+- The Lammermuir Larder started in February 2021.
+The food initiative is based in Haddington and is run by local community volunteers.
+It is available to anyone who finds themselves in need of emergency food and support.
+The Larder operates on a Monday, Wednesday and Friday morning.
 A week’s supply of groceries, fresh fruit and vegetables and a voucher for meat for the local butchers is delivered to the person in needs door.
 Referrals can be made by professionals working with families or people can self-refer.
-For a referral form and more information please call 07483 911391 or email firstname.lastname@example.org
+For a referral form and more information call 07483 911391 or email email@example.com

 Dunbar and East Linton area

 Dunbar Basics Food Bank - covers Dunbar and surrounding villages, providing food, toiletries and household cleaning products, sufficient support for the client and any dependents for 4 days.
 Referrals need to come from professionals working with people who are considered to be in crisis and will give advice and guidance of appropriate support agencies that can help.
 Email: firstname.lastname@example.org or call: 07760 957613